saeedjavazanjan/GitHubUsers/README.md

 </ol>
 <br><strong>A Note</strong>:</br>
 <br>
-<strong>because of github api limit I generated a personal token for heades.And that will expire after 90 days.</strong>
+<strong>because of github api limit I generated a personal token for headers.And that will expire after 90 days.</strong>
 <br><br>
 <br>Thanks for reading.
 <br>good job.